There Is No Single "Best" Cost Segregation Company

 The best cost segregation provider depends on your property size, budget, complexity, and risk tolerance.
 A $400K rental duplex has different needs than a $15M hotel.
 This comparison helps you match the right provider type to your situation.

-Author's note (Sam Young, EA): I run Overline, so this comparison is not perfectly neutral.
-But I have tried to be accurate about where we win and where we do not.
+Author's note (Overline): We run Overline, so this comparison is not perfectly neutral.
+But we have tried to be accurate about where we win and where we do not.
 If a traditional engineering firm is the better choice for your property, this page should help you identify that.

 The Four Types of Cost Segregation Providers

-Type 1: Modern, Data-Driven Engineering Firms (e.g., Overline)
+Type 1: AI-Powered Platforms with Engineering Partners (e.g., Overline)

-How it works: These firms combine modern data and AI tools — property records, satellite and street-level imagery, construction databases, and owner-provided photos — with licensed engineer analysis to identify and classify building components.
-The technology accelerates the data collection; the engineer handles the professional judgment and final classifications.
+How it works: These platforms combine AI and modern data tools — property records, satellite and street-level imagery, construction databases, and owner-provided photos — with licensed engineer analysis from engineering partners to identify and classify building components.
+The AI accelerates the data collection and pattern recognition; the engineering partners handle the professional judgment and final classifications.
 Physical site inspections are available when the property warrants it.
+We only work with high-quality, licensed engineering firms.

 Cost: $499–$4,500 (flat fee)